 Ms. Murphy spoke of Line Item #01-01-8405-0 Nashua Transit System, under General Government, which is the bus transportation to Nashua for elderly and disabled.
 Typically a written request is made for this line to be funded; however, an oversight occurred.
-Funding was identified as \$32,545;

-36 however, a request is forthcoming for an increase to \$38,866 (\$6,321 increase).
+Funding was identified as \$32,545; however, a request is forthcoming for an increase to \$38,866 (\$6,321 increase).
 They have not requested an increase in several years.
 Information was requested and provided relative to the hourly rate to run the fleet, etc. This federal grant is a 50/50 match.
-They get 50% of the cost, and we

-(communities that use the services) are supposed to pay the other 50%.
-Cost to the community is replaced both our fixed route and paratransit fleets, and in doing so conducted a thorough review andanalysis of our hourly rate.
-This hourly rate accounts for maintenance costs, fuel, and vehicle
+They get 50% of the cost, and we (communities that use the services) are supposed to pay the other 50%.
+Cost to the community is based on the cost of an hourly rate of service.
+The letter received stated in part "For the past number of years NTS has not significantly raised our hourly rate.
+However, in recent years, we have largely replaced both our fixed route and paratransit fleets, and in doing so conducted a thorough review and analysis of our hourly rate.
+This hourly rate accounts for maintenance costs, fuel, and vehicle depreciation.".

-40 based on the cost of an hourly rate of service.
-The letter received stated in part "For the past number of

-41 years NTS has not significantly raised our hourly rate.
-However, in recent years, we have largely

-44 depreciation.".

-- Asked if she is comfortable with the increase being justified, Ms. Murphy responded given the number 1 - of years where increases have not occurred, and the explanation provided, she believes it to be 2 - 3 justified. - 4
+Asked if she is comfortable with the increase being justified, Ms. Murphy responded given the number of years where increases have not occurred, and the explanation provided, she believes it to be justified.

-Asked for the number of rides provided/people served, Ms. Murphy stated the last numbers received 5 were 56.
-These are people who are elderly and/or disabled needing transportation to doctor appts., etc. 6

-- 7 There is a minimum (\$4/each way) cost to the user of the service.
+Asked for the number of rides provided/people served, Ms. Murphy stated the last numbers received were 56.
+These are people who are elderly and/or disabled needing transportation to doctor appts., etc. There is a minimum (\$4/each way) cost to the user of the service.

-- 8

-- 9 Communications
+Communications

-- 10

 Denise Roy, Chief, Merrimack Police Department, spoke of efforts to review needs versus wants.
-Line 11

-Item #01-05-8260-0 Telephone Line shows an increase of \$9,050, which is to cover the cost of an 12 upgrade from copper to fiber lines.
+Line Item #01-05-8260-0 Telephone Line shows an increase of \$9,050, which is to cover the cost of an upgrade from copper to fiber lines.
 It is the operating cost for the increase (not installation).

-- 13

-- 14 Throughout the past year, the department has suffered significant losses with the phones.
+Throughout the past year, the department has suffered significant losses with the phones.
 The hope is that this will help solve the problem.
-15

-- 16

 Line Item # 01-05-8111-0 Overtime - Other, shows an increase of \$9,9,77.
-Historically, the 17 dispatchers; five work each day, and two of the shifts require 2 for coverage.
-Added to that is the need 19
+Historically, the department has significantly gone over the budgeted amount.
+That will not change; there are 7 dispatchers; five work each day, and two of the shifts require 2 for coverage.
+Added to that is the need to consider vacation and sick time.
+The increase will likely not cover it, but is an attempt to get the budgeted amount equal to what is expended.